Water softening: Reverse osmosis

-Alternatives to ion-exchange water softeners
+Nanofiltration

+Nanofiltration is a process similar to reverse osmosis in that it involves the use of a semipermeable membrane, though the filter membrane is distinct in that its pores are ≤ 10 nanometers in diameter.
+The process is often used in conjunction with reverse osmosis filtration, as nanofiltration on its own is not as effective and more expensive than chemical water treatment methods.

+Physical water treatment

 Removing or replacing minerals in hard water is called water softening.
 An alternative water treatment is called water conditioning, in which minerals remain in the water, but are altered so they do not form scale.
 Although the United States has standards for measuring the minerals in water, it does not have standards for measuring scale forming ability of water.
-Instead researchers use the German DVGW-W512 protocol.
+Instead, US researchers use the German DVGW-W512 protocol.

 Rain water contains dissolved carbon dioxide taken from the atmosphere.
 Some of the dissolved carbon dioxide reacts with the water to form carbonic acid, which remains in solution.
 Minerals containing calcium and magnesium form soluble bicarbonates when exposed to carbonic acid.
 Water containing these minerals is known as "hard water".

 When hard water is heated in a plumbing system, carbon dioxide goes out of solution, and bicarbonates become carbonates, which are much less soluble.
 The carbonates bind to plumbing surfaces providing seed crystals for further crystal growth, which build up as hard scale.